hollywilkalis/react-taplist/README.md

 # Tap List

-#### Tap list for hypothetical cider house, demonstrating use of React components, February 9, 2018
+#### Tap list for hypothetical cider house, demonstrating use of React components, February 9 and 116, 2018

 #### By Holly Wilkalis

 ## Description

 This project uses React to create a taplist for a hypothetical bar.
 It allows customers to see the ciders currently available on tap, the number of pints remaining in the keg, the price, the alcohol content, and the brand.
-It also provides an admin view where staff to add and edit kegs (currently still in development).
-Future updates will allow modification of the view based on price and alcohol content.
+It also provides an admin view for staff to add, edit, and delete kegs (The add function works but edit and delete are still in development).
+Future updates will allow conditional rendering of the view based on price and alcohol content.

 ## Setup/Installation Requirements